virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

 order confirmation page just before the closing ``</body>``.
 This is the same script that you use on your product pages.

-You provide certain information about the order and the line items of the order.
+You need to provide certain information about the order and the line items of the order.
 Some attributes are required for the purchase history to work properly, others are optional.